 Realtime Systems Administrator Practical Exam

-In order to take the Realtime Systems Administrator practical exam, candidates must have attended the Realtime Systems Administrator Workshop that are held at the Annual Convention or at TechCon.
+In order to take the Realtime Systems Administrator practical exam, candidates must have attended the Realtime Systems Administrator Workshop within two years prior to their exam date.
+The Realtime Systems Administrator Workshop is held at the Annual Convention.

 Candidates must bring their own CAT system to take the practical exam.
 The exam will include the following elements: